mahmoudelfeelig/Gems/gameplay.md

 Passives:
 - Auto-enchant Mending, Fortune, and Looting.
-- Luck and Hero of the Village.
+- Luck and Hero of the Village V.
 - Durability chip and armor mend on hit.
 - Double Debris from furnaces.